 $10 per student

 Students grades 5-12 are encouraged to register

 To adapt to the changing environment, DIY Science Centre will be offered virtually.
 Staying innovative!
-For the first time, TELUS Spark is opening registration to individual students.
-Register your child for a unique design thinking experience.
+For the first time, Spark is offering DIY to individual students.
+Register your child for an exclusive experience!

 DIY Science Centre (formerly known as Prototype Project) challenges students to build their own science exhibit guided by Spark staff and local professionals.
 This semester-long program empowers students to build, test, and collaborate!
 The program will end with a digital celebration showcasing all the prototypes from various participating schools.

 Due to a high volume of interest, DIY Science Centre registrations are now closed.

 Interested in pre-registering for the spring term?
 Email [email protected]